 If you’re considering to have a presence on eBay, we encourage you to experiment.
 The more places that you’re present, the more likely you are to make a sale.

 To get started, eBay themselves have a good ‘how to’ guide.
+If that’s a bit simple for you, here’s another great article on earning online by selling on eBay.

 It’s worth reminding fellow sellers that the same rules apply here as they do for most marketplaces.